top of page

 These results reflect our broad and balanced curriculum that inspires students to succeed and flourish in all areas.
 Behind these achievements are countless hours of focused study, revision, and support from teachers, parents, and the wider school community.
 We thank everyone involved for their unwavering commitment to our students’ success.
 At Trinity Christian School, we believe GCSE results are not just about grades—they are a stepping stone to the future.
 We are confident that our students are well-prepared to embrace the next stage of their education with confidence, curiosity, and a passion for learning, and are thrilled that every student got a place on their chosen course at College.

-Congratulations to all our students on their achievements—we are incredibly proud of you!
+Congratulations to all our students on their achievements—we are incredibly proud of you and wish you the very best!

 Note on Results and Class Sizes